robbiew/enigma-bbs-newscan/README.md

 ![Newscan Configuration Screenshot](assets/screenshot_git.png)

-A collection of three integrated modules that enhance the ENiGMA½ newscan experience with high-performance optimizations, user configuration, visual feedback, and improved workflow.
-Features advanced batch query processing and intelligent caching for significantly faster newscan operations.
+A collection of three integrated modules that enhance the ENiGMA½ newscan experience with global newscan date support, user configuration, visual feedback, and improved workflow.
+Features proper newscan date handling that works consistently across all message areas and conferences.

 ## Features

-- **High Performance**: Optimized batch queries provide up to 90% speed improvement
+- **High Performance**: Optimized core ENiGMA½ function usage ensures proper newscan date handling
-- **Intelligent Caching**: 30-second result caching eliminates redundant database operations
+- **Global Newscan Date**: Set a global newscan date that applies to ALL message areas across ALL conferences
 - **Configurable Areas**: Users can select which message areas to include in their newscan
 - **Visual Feedback**: Clear confirmation when marking all messages as read with enhanced status display
 - **Auto-Advance**: Automatically continues to next area after marking messages as read
 - **Login Integration**: Optional automatic newscan prompt during login sequence
-- **Database Compatibility**: Fallback mechanisms ensure compatibility across SQLite versions
+- **Newscan Date Respect**: Proper handling of both area-specific and global newscan dates
+- **Cache Management**: Intelligent cache invalidation when users mark messages as read or change settings
 - **Seamless Integration**: Follows all ENiGMA½ patterns and conventions

 ## Modules Included